 At Sanditon’s mid-summer ball, Arthur’s heartfelt invitation to Georgiana to “trip the light fantastic” is endearing.
 Convery displays such anticipation and vulnerability that viewers have the impression Arthur’s heart will break if she says no. Georgiana genuinely seems to enjoy dancing with him, and the pair are so visibly fond of each that Diana worries Arthur will leave her.

 Arthur explains that the two are just pals, and he is a lifelong bachelor, seemingly putting an end to any Arthur-Georgiana (Arthiana) romance.
-It is unclear whether his motivations evolve over the course of Sanditon Season 1 or whether his early actions have explanations that are not obvious.
+It is unclear whether viewers are meant to see Arthur’s intentions toward Georgiana evolve over the course of Sanditon Season 1 or whether we’re meant to forget the early hints of fortune-hunting.

 The Best Parker

 At the end of Sanditon Season 1, what is clear is that Arthur cares deeply about his family and friends.
 Despite his flaws, like Mary Parker, Arthur is one of the few genuinely good characters.

 Even though Arthur does not seem to crave his brothers’ or the world’s approval, shedding the buffoon label would be a nice victory for a character who is woefully underestimated.